CenturyLinkCloud/PublicKB/Servers/setting-up-disaster-recovery-using-visions-solutions-double-take-availability.md

     are in place for Double-Take Console and agent communication (Please see Knowledge Base article [**Getting Started with Double-Take Blueprint**](../ecosystem partners/marketplace guides/getting-started-with-double-take-blueprint.md)
+-	Review the [Self-Service VM Import / OVF Requirements](//www.ctl.io/knowledge-base/servers/self-service-vm-import-ovf-requirements/) to ensure successfully DR

 ### Use Cases

 For ease of management, a Double-Take console software is the single pane of glass for managing all Double-Take servers, jobs and licenses.
 There are two products being covered as part of the knowledge articles, Double-Take DR and Double Availability.

-- Double-Take AVailability
+- Double-Take Availability
   - Consists of minimum two servers, the source and target server
   - there is a real time synchronization between source and target servers (see below).
   ![DT-Availiability-blockdiagram](../images/doubletake/DT-Availiability-blockdiagram.png)

 - Double-Take DR
   - there are minimum three servers, the source server, the repository server and the target server.
   - The source server is the server requires DR, with repository server to store the data and target servers for disaster recovery (see below).
   ![DT-DR-blockdiagram](../images/doubletake/DT-DR-blockdiagram.png)

+  This knowledge article covers Double-Take Availability.

 Starting with the Blueprint, apply the appropriate license to the server during the Blueprint setup.
-Please see the **Getting Started with Double Take - Blueprint** for details of licensing request.
+Please see the [Getting Started with Double-Take Blueprint](../ecosystem partners/marketplace guides/getting-started-with-double-take-blueprint.md) for details of licensing request.

 ### Setting up disaster recovery from on premise server to CenturyLink Cloud

 On premise Linux server requires a high availability setup, an offsite warm server is needed to meet the business requirement.
 By using Double-Take Availability and CenturyLink Cloud, this can be done in a few steps.

 ### Considerations